 When drafting these lists, keep in mind your website’s core purpose.

-This could be as:
+This could be as follows:

 - Blogging